usnistgov/STP2X3D/README.md

 # NIST STEP to X3D Translator (STP2X3D)
-NIST STEP to X3D Translator is an open-source software that translates a STEP (ISO 10303) Part 21 file to an X3D (ISO/IEC 19776) file.
+NIST STEP to X3D Translator is an open-source software that translates a STEP (ISO 10303) Part 21 file to an X3D (ISO/IEC 19776) or X3DOM file.
 The software is written in C++.
 ## Prerequisites
 - Open CASCADE Technology (OCCT) 7.4.0 or higher (64 bit)